RicardoGEsteves/Intertwine/README.md

 - Add your Clerk after sign in URL to the .env file
 - Add your Clerk after sign up URL to the .env file

+#### Setup Uploadthing

+Create a new project on [Uploadthing](https://uploadthingy.com/) Create a new app on [Uploadthing](https://uploadthingy.com/) Create a new secret on [Uploadthing](https://uploadthingy.com/)

+- Add your Uploadthing secret to the .env file
+- Add your Uploadthing app id to the .env file

 #### Getting Started

 First, run the development server: